F1 drivers barred from making political statements after president finds motorsport ‘too woke’

 In 2021, several drivers joined Hamilton to take a knee before each race in a symbolic gesture against racism.

-Recently, retired star Sebastian Vettel had also expressed solidarity with the LGBTQ+ community with his wardrobe as well.
+Recently, retired star Sebastian Vettel had also expressed solidarity with the LGBTQ+ community with his wardrobe.

 An FIA spokesman said the update was "in alignment with the political neutrality of sport" as enshrined in the International Olympic Committee code of ethics, reports the Guardian.